 Steve Stannard is a research academic and Professor in Exercise Physiology at the School of Sport and Exercise at Massey University.
-He has a PhD Human Applied Physiology and also a Masters of Nutritional Science, both from the University of Sydney.
+He has a PhD in Human Applied Physiology and also a Masters of Nutritional Science, both from the University of Sydney.

 He conducts research at the interface of exercise science and human nutrition, and his work on fasting, endurance training, and nutritional impact on muscle recovery, is well regarded.